3b1b-sh/Building-a-toy-RVC-CPU/README.md

 Then, you should open project_2_2.circ in logisim, then you will see things like this:
 ![1](https://cdn.luogu.com.cn/upload/image_hosting/b7u0qqgz.png)

-Others are the component of the whole RVC CPU circuit.
+Others are the components of the whole RVC CPU circuit.

 ## Introduction